How To Count the Photos in Google Photos and Other Photo Tricks

 Count photos in Google Photos

-However, I did eventually find the answer!
+However, there is a way!
 You can see how many images you have stored in Google Photos by looking at your Google Dashboard.

 - Navigate to your Google Dashboard on your computer and log in.